Did you know that a tiny, barely noticeable amino acid could be the key to peace and relaxation?

 L-theanine is a unique amino acid commonly found in tea leaves, particularly green and loose-leaf teas.
 Like other amino acids, L-theanine is used by the body to make proteins, the building blocks of life.
 What makes L-theanine unique, though, is its potential mood-relaxing and calming effects.

-We can likely thank L-theanine for most of the warm, fuzzy, and feel-good effects we get from sipping on a hot cup of tea.
-In fact, it’s so abundant that it can be responsible for up to 50% of the total amino acids in your cup!
+Researchers believe L-theanine may contribute to the calming experience many associate with tea.
+In fact, it’s so abundant that it may be responsible for up to 50% of the total amino acids in your cup!

 It’s no wonder that L-theanine has gained popularity and public attention as a nootropic agent.
 In supplement form, L-theanine often comes in pill form or tablet form.
 But how does L-theanine actually perform outside of tea leaves?